Development Financing: How to Finance Your Next Real Estate Development Venture

 Stress tests also help to highlight any errors in a financial model’s underlying assumptions.

 There’s a level of storytelling or salesmanship necessary in pitching an opportunity to a group of investors.
 But weaving a compelling narrative is only a fraction of the formula for success.

 Because the developer is the single point of failure managing the entire project, investors need confidence that the developer will achieve a project's stated goals.
 Credibility comes in the form of relevant development experience or experience as a co-general partner or investor on other projects.

 Developers who lack a track record can partner with a more experienced operator to help their chances of success when funding a project.

 Real estate development almost always requires some sort of outside development financing.
-So if you're a small business with questions about build-to-suit, or an investor navigating the real estate syndication process, Marsh & Partners can help.
+So if you're a small business with questions about build-to-suit, or an investor navigating the real estate syndication process, Marsh & Partners' real estate consulting services can help.

 We've helped investors optimize their balance sheets and secure cheaper funding through portfolio recapitalizations and helped businesses unlock capital and finance future development through a sale-leaseback.

 If you have specific questions or just want to kick ideas around, we’d love to chat.